Matchbox (song)

 "Matchbox" is a song written and recorded by Carl Perkins and released in 1957.
 Blind Lemon Jefferson wrote and recorded a song entitled "Match Box Blues" in 1927, which is musically different but which contains some lyric phrases in common.

 "Matchbox" was recorded as a rockabilly song by Carl Perkins in December 1956 and by fellow Sun Records performer, Jerry Lee Lewis – who played piano on the original track – in 1958.
 Sam Phillips and Sun Records released the Carl Perkins version as the B-side to "Your True Love".
-Although only the A-side became a record chart hit in 1957, "Matchbox" is one of Perkins' best-known recordings and a variety of musicians have recorded the tune.
+Although only the A-side became a record chart hit in 1957, "Matchbox" is one of Perkins' best-known recordings, and various musicians have recorded the tune.

 Background

 Ma Rainey recorded "Lost Wandering Blues" in Chicago in March 1924.
 Paramount Records issued it on the standard ten-inch 78 rpm single (no. 12098).
 Her lyrics include the matchbox as a suitcase reference:

-Three years later, Blind Lemon Jefferson used it for the title of his recording as "Match Box Blues" on March 14, 1927, for Okeh Records in Atlanta, Georgia.
+Three years later, Blind Lemon Jefferson used it for the title of his recording "Match Box Blues" on March 14, 1927, for Okeh Records in Atlanta, Georgia.
 Blues author Paul Oliver stated that both Rainey and Jefferson "may have absorbed [the line] from traditional usage".